AFMiJ/AFMiJ/README.md

 - Examples.zip: some AFM data in tiff and gsf formats (unzip and drop some files to the \<<Drag and Drop\>> bar of AFMiJ)
 - README.md: this file

-- docs/AFMiJ_QuickStart.pdf: quick introduction to AFMiJ
+- docs/AFMiJ_QuickStart.pdf: quick introduction to AFMiJ (NOT UPDATED - still refers to version 1.4b)
 - docs/Screenshot_AFMiJ_OSX.jpg: screenshot of some AFMiJ windows under OSX
 - docs/Screenshot_AFMiJ_Windows.jpg: screenshot of some AFMiJ windows under Windows 10